 Collect data regarding actual interest payment amounts and dates and any early redemptions of principal for variable rate bonds.
-Collect data regarding actual letter of credit and/or liquidity fee payment amounts and dates for variable rate bonds.
+Collect data regarding actual letter of credit and/or liquidity fee payment amounts and dates for variable rate bonds (Bond Bank currently has no variable rate debt outstanding).

-Render advice regarding the calculation of bond yield according to the rules and regulations regarding variable rate bonds.
+Render advice regarding the calculation of bond yield according to the rules and regulations regarding variable rate bonds (Bond Bank currently has no variable rate debt outstanding).